ppeble/emissary-ingress.dev/content/en/docs/1.14/tutorials/getting-started.md

 ---
-description: "A simple three step guide to installing $productName$ and quickly get started routing traffic from the edge of your Kubernetes cluster to your services."
+description: "A simple three step guide to installing Emissary and quickly get started routing traffic from the edge of your Kubernetes cluster to your services."
 ---

 import Alert from '@material-ui/lab/Alert';